treeverse/lakeFS/docs/reference/cli.md

 ```
       --content-type string   MIME type of contents
-  -d, --direct                write directly to backing store (faster but requires more credentials)
   -h, --help                  help for upload
       --pre-sign              Use pre-sign link to access the data
   -r, --recursive             recursively copy all files under local source